-Grow Your Jewelry Business: 5 Tips for Marketing and Selling Handmade Jewelry
+Grow Your Jewelry Business: 5 Tips for Marketing and Selling Jewelry Online

 According to Lareau, this is where to begin.
 “If you put all your jewelry out on a table and had to describe its look or style, what words would come to mind?
 Contemporary?
 Art Deco?
 Vintage?
 Ethnic?
 Edgy?
 Playful?
 Being able to define your style verbally and in writing is one of the first steps in building your jewelry business.”
 Lareau emphasizes that clearly defining your style “determines who your typical customer is and will help you keep a clear focus.
 It’s very difficult to sell a product if you don’t know who you’re selling it to.
 Your style will determine every decision you make about your business: the name, the logo, the promotional material you produce, the type of shows you do, the displays you create, the stores and galleries you approach.”

 - Here’s an exercise to get you started: “Try selling jewelry at a local craft show–the smallest show you can find, your church bazaar, your kid’s school fair, or your town’s local weekend market … This type of show should be very inexpensive, $20 to $40 for a table or booth, so that you can at least make your fee back.
 Don’t think of it as a money-making endeavor, though, but more as research.
 You need to really listen to folks, see which pieces they’re commenting on, which they are ignoring.
 Many times the pieces that are not your personal favorites will be the most popular.
 Discover what styles resonate with the public.
 Even if you end up going for a different demographic, this experience will help you immensely in thinking about your professional path and what type of jewelry you want to focus on.”